justintout/aoc2020/README.md

 I have a feeling I might need that "find a sum" kinda deal in the future.
 This is gonna go from split days to a single library kinda deal.
 At least, that's what usually happens.
 Already have my many-small-files tendency showing.
 Also, going to try to remember to add any sketches/notes I take on my reMarkable to the repo.

+## Day 2

+Late start.
+Was watching "Flavorful Origins" on Netflix.

+I feel like the fun answer would be turning these into regex but I'm not doing that with Go.

+Oh and an internet outage on my end.
+Weird.

+Update: Ah crap.
+WOW says it's a 12-3 maintenance window.
+Almost got part 2 submitted but D/Ced right as I pressed the button :laugh:

+### Done

+That one was cute.
+I went hamfisted with the solution I think.
+Let's dumb this down a little.